- What Is a Project Schedule?

 The project scope statement is created during the initial planning.
 It’s a document that contains the specific goals, deliverables, features, budget, etc of your project.
 All of the tasks needed to complete the project successfully are listed here (which requires understanding the stakeholder’s requirements.)

 Be thorough when putting a task list together, you don’t want to leave anything out.
 By using a Work Breakdown Structure (WBS) you can organize these activities and lay them out in order of completion.
-Understanding task dependencies and their sequence is very important for schedule management.
+Understanding task dependencies and their sequence are very important for schedule management.

 2. Establish the Sequence of Tasks